Mikko Rantanen: Dallas Stars (2025–present)

 On the afternoon of trade deadline day, after 13 games with the Hurricanes, Rantanen was traded in a sign-and-trade deal to Dallas, after which he immediately signed an eight-year, $96 million contract extension with Dallas, with the Stars trading Logan Stankoven, two conditional first-round picks (2026 and 2028; which would defer to the following year if either pick is in the top 10), and two third-round picks (2026 and 2027) to Carolina.
 The Hurricanes faced criticism after the trade, questioning why the team would trade for a player it was not confident it could sign, or why the team initially traded for an unsigned player if the club was not comfortable with the potential he could leave as a free agent.
-On 7 May, Rantanen became the third player in NHL history to score a hat trick in two consecutive playoff games, behind Doug Bentley in 1944 and Jari Kurri in 1985.
+On 7 May, Rantanen became the third player in NHL history to score a hat trick in two consecutive playoff games, after Doug Bentley in 1944 and Jari Kurri in 1985.

+Rantanen was suspended for one game on 23 November 2025.
+This became the first suspension of his career, following his accumulation of two game misconduct penalties for physical infractions before playing in 41 regular season games.
+His first game misconduct penalty came during a game against the New York Islanders on 18 November, when he fell into Alexander Romanov on the boards during the last seconds of the third period.
+Romanov was expected to need between five and six months to recover from shoulder surgery following the hit.
+Rantanen's second game misconduct penalty came two games later against Matt Coronato who was boarded during the second period of a matchup against the Calgary Flames; Coronato returned to play in the following period after receiving stitches on his nose.
+Rantanen missed the Stars' next game against the Edmonton Oilers on 25 November, which Dallas won 8–3.